 I’ve been rocking the same Kindle Paperwhite for four years now with zero problems.
 This includes several drops from my bed to the floor, lugging it around in backpacks and purses, trips to the beach (though I do keep it in a Ziploc bag to avoid sand), and forgetting it in the passenger’s seat of a car left in subzero temperatures for an entire weekend.
 Before that, I was the proud owner the original Kindle — the one Oprah held up to the world and gave away at Christmas in 2007 — a hand-me-down from my mother, which worked perfectly well for many years.
 Even if it was ugly as heck.
 (The new Kindles are much cuter.)

 So which model should I buy?

 The basic Kindle is just that — basic.
 It doesn’t have a lit screen, which means your options for reading locations are limited to anywhere you’d be able to read a traditional book.
 Read: Somewhere well-lit.
-The Kindle Voyage is swanky, but frankly you don’t need the bells and whistles.
-At $90, the Kindle Paperwhite is the perfect pick.
+At $80, the Kindle Paperwhite is the perfect pick.
 It’s kind of like the spoon; it does exactly what you need it to do, and there’s really nothing else you could ask of it.
 It’s portable, efficient, and you can use it anywhere.

 If you buy something through our links, New York may earn an affiliate commission.